Should I Install a Metal vs Asphalt Shingle Roof?

 Environmental impact & recyclability

-By contrast, asphalt shingle roofing has traditionally been responsible for approximately 11 million tons of waste in the U.S. each year, according to nerc.org.
+Asphalt shingle roofing has traditionally been responsible for approximately 11 million tons of waste in the U.S. each year, according to nerc.org.
 While shingles are not 100% recyclable, many states are reducing shingle waste by reusing them in various road construction projects.
 Today there are more options for sustainable shingles.
-Roofers like Skyline Roofing offer Malarkey roofing shingles that are made with polymers from 90% upcycled materials for a much more environmentally friendly product.

 Installation

-Asphalt shingles are generally less labor intensive to install than a metal roof.
+Asphalt shingles are generally less labor-intensive to install than a metal roof.
 It’s also easier for contractors to crisscross the roof while installing asphalt shingles because there is less risk of damaging shingles that have already been installed.

 Maintenance